artnc/personal-website/src/blog/_posts/2017-03-29-arch-notes.md

 title: Arch Linux Notes
 ---

 This page is a living document intended to save time for my future self in case the same issues ever crop up again.
-It's based on my experience with running Arch on a [Raspberry Pi 2](https://archlinuxarm.org/platforms/armv7/broadcom/raspberry-pi-2), a Lenovo Flex 4, a ThinkPad P50, and a ThinkPad P51.
+It's based on my experience with running Arch on a [Raspberry Pi 2](https://archlinuxarm.org/platforms/armv7/broadcom/raspberry-pi-2), a Lenovo Flex 4, a ThinkPad P50, a ThinkPad P51, and a GMKtec NucBox M2 Pro S.

 Arch is surprisingly stable if you remember the single most important post-install step: subscribe to the official [news feed](https://www.archlinux.org/feeds/news/) for breaking changes!